 “Feed on what you will.
 Rats, chickens, poodles, I’ll leave you to it and watch you come around.
 But just remember, life without me would be even more unbearable.”

-Such was the seductive quality of star power, fully one-quarter of the production cost went to Cruise’s salary, then five times emergent challenger Pitt’s.
+Such was the seductive quality of star power that fully one-quarter of the production cost went to Cruise’s salary, then five times that of emergent challenger Pitt.
 Rice was initially opposed to casting that cat Tom, saying he was “no more my vampire Lestat than Edward G. Robinson is Rhett Butler” but she came around full circle when she saw his performance: “…from the moment he appeared, Tom was Lestat for me…”

 Pitt, 29, who double-scored that year with Legends Of The Fall, was so bummed by the six-month shoot, enduring the makeup and the morose mode of his endlessly depressed character that he begged producers to let him out, but surrendered to his fate when they informed him freedom would cost $40,000,000.

 Also donating plasma are Stephen Rea, Thandie Newton (21, 4th film) and Micha Bergese.
-Haunting music score from Elliot Goldenthal, rich cinematography by Philippe Rousselot.
+The haunting music score is from Elliot Goldenthal, the rich cinematography by Philippe Rousselot.
 Goldenthal’s score and Malcolm Middleton’s superb Art Direction were Oscar-nominated.

 * Rice’s book (her debut, at 35), a dozen subsequent “Vampire Chronicles” sequels and her other sundry sagas of the exotic and erotic have sold over 100,000,000 copies.
-The other films thus far made from the trove have been resounding flops: Queen Of The Damned, Exit To Eden and The Young Messiah.
+Subsequent films made from the trove—Queen Of The Damned, Exit To Eden and The Young Messiah—were resounding flops.